Data Analyst vs Data Scientist

 • Furthermore, a Data Analyst is essential for answering specific business-related questions.
 On the other hand, a Data Scientist must work at a macro level to develop new ways of asking and answering questions.

-• Additionally, Data Scientists and Data Analysts use valuable tools to analyse and interpret data for actional insights.
-However, Data Scientists use tools like Python, Java, and Machine Learning for manipulating and analysing data.
-Significantly, in contrast, Data Analysts utilise their proficiency in a relational databases, Business Intelligence programs and statistical software.
+• Data Scientists and Data Analysts also use valuable tools to analyse and interpret data for actional insights.
+However, data scientists use Python, Java, and machine learning to manipulate and analyse data.
+Significantly, in contrast, Data Analysts utilise their proficiency in relational databases, Business Intelligence programs and statistical software.

 Data Analysts: